ljacquin/khamix/readme.md

 ### 🔍 Remarks

-* The KHAMIX software can only operate in a ```Unix/Linux``` environment, provided that ```R``` and its associated libraries are installed beforehand
+* The KHAMIX software can only operate in a ```Unix/Linux``` environment, provided that ```R``` and its associated libraries are installed beforehand.

-* Parallelization of computations launched by this software can only be achieved through a computing cluster and not on a personal computer
+* Parallelization of computations launched by this software can only be achieved through a computing cluster and not on a personal computer.

-* Sequential computation can also be performed on a personal computer, in a ```Unix/Linux``` environment, provided that ```R``` and its associated libraries are installed, but it is not recommended due to the long computation time
+* Sequential computation can also be performed on a personal computer, in a ```Unix/Linux``` environment, provided that ```R``` and its associated libraries are installed, but it is not recommended due to the long computation time.

-* Sequential computation can be very time-consuming (one to several days) and is therefore not recommended if a computing cluster is available
+* Sequential computation can be very time-consuming (one to several days) and is therefore not recommended if a computing cluster is available.

-* On a computing cluster, the computation time for a complete genome scan (i.e., scanning all chromosomes by parallel computation) can vary from a few hours (2 to 3 hours on average) to a maximum of one day depending on the cluster's usage by other users (number of jobs/priorities, etc.)
+* On a computing cluster, the computation time for a complete genome scan (i.e. scanning all chromosomes by parallel computation) can vary from a few hours (2 to 3 hours on average) to a maximum of one day depending on the cluster's usage by other users (number of jobs/priorities, etc.).

 ### 💻 Instructions